-Twenty years ago I was a health disaster waiting to happen: Working as a reporter at the Financial Times in London, I spent long hours in a windowless office, never slept enough, rarely exercised, and sugar, coffee and adrenaline were my primary fuel.
-I was plagued by sinus infections, eczema and acne, excess weight, acid reflux and regular bouts of leaden fatigue.
+Twenty-two years ago I was a health disaster waiting to happen: Working as a reporter at the Financial Times in London, I spent long hours in a windowless office, never slept enough, rarely exercised, and sugar, coffee and adrenaline were my fuel.
+I was plagued by sinus infections, eczema and acne, excess weight, acid reflux and daily bouts of leaden fatigue and sugar cravings.
 Doctors prescribed antibiotics, cortisone creams, nasal decongestants and antacids, but the root causes of my ill health remained a mystery.
 I never made a connection between my lifestyle and my poor health, presuming I had been cursed with a “fragile disposition.”

 After years of eating convenience foods, I also decided to start preparing my own meals.
 As I overcame my fear of cooking I discovered that preparing healthy, tasty meals from scratch was far easier, less time-consuming and more enjoyable than I had imagined.
 Moving to south-western France in 2001 fanned the flames of my growing culinary interest.

 It was during the 11 years I spent living and eating among the French that I came to know and love the Mediterranean diet.
 This experience — coupled with my own brush with cancer — inspired me to write Zest for Life: The Mediterranean Anti-Cancer Diet (pictured left), an evidence-based nutrition guide and cookbook for anyone seeking to reduce their risk of cancer or its recurrence.
 A little later, the book was published in German as Appetit auf Leben (Herbig Verlag, 2013).
-The book was heavily inspired by the work of Dr. David Servan-Schreiber, author of Anticancer: A New Way Of Life, with whom I worked closely while living in France.
-(I apply his protocol in my eight-week Anti-Cancer Coaching Program.)
+The book was inspired by the work of Dr. David Servan-Schreiber, author of Anticancer: A New Way Of Life, with whom I worked closely while living in France.

-In 2012, I moved to Boulder, Colorado, with my family, and now work with individuals, families and companies in Boulder and Denver.
-And even though I live at the foot of the Rocky Mountains, I am happy to say that it’s easy to live like a Mediterranean, even with Italy, Spain, Greece and southern France far, far away.
+In 2012, my family and I moved to Boulder, Colorado.
+Although I now live at the foot of the Rocky Mountains, I am happy to say that it’s easy to live like a Mediterranean, even with Italy, Spain, Greece and southern France far, far away.
 You can see how I do this by following me on Instagram here and here.

 Since graduating from the Institute for Optimum Nutrition (London, UK) in 2000 I have advised hundreds of adults and children on nutrition and health.
-In addition to my private practice, I have been working part-time at the Colorado Center of Medical Excellence, an internal medicine practice in Denver, since October 2016.
-I teach monthly nutrition workshops at BCH/Rocky Mountain Cancer Centers in Boulder (see workshop dates on Events page).
-I also work with companies that want to support their employees’ health (see my Corporate Wellness page for more information.)
+In addition to my private practice, I see patients at the Colorado Center of Medical Excellence and teach bi-weekly nutrition workshops at BCH/Rocky Mountain Cancer Centers in Boulder (see the program and register here).
+I also work with corporations and non-profits that want to support their employees’ health.

-Prior to becoming a nutritionist I obtained a B.S. in Government and History from the London School of Economics and Political Science, and a Certificate in Counseling from Birkbeck College, London University.
-I am trilingual in English, French and German and work with clients all over the world via Internet-based video conference, and in person at my Boulder and Denver offices.
+Prior to becoming a nutritionist I obtained a B.S. in Government and History from the London School of Economics and Political Science and a Certificate in Counseling from Birkbeck College, London University.
+I am trilingual in English, French and German and work with clients all over the world via Internet-based video conference.